NewsHillsborough County

 Watch full report from Annette Gutierrez

-"They're pouring in, people are very scared," said Bryan Stern, the CEO of Grey Bull Rescue.
+"They're pouring in, people are very scared," said Bryan Stern, the Chairman and Founder of Grey Bull Rescue.

 Criminal groups immediately reacted by setting cars and buildings on fire and blocking roads in and around popular tourist destinations.
 The U.S. Embassy is warning Americans in Mexico to shelter in place, as suspected cartel members have left many travelers with no flights in or out of the country, Sunday and early Monday morning.